 2. Add half the chickpeas and blend until it smooths out.
 Then add the rest of the chickpeas and continue processing.
 Taste the hummus for flavor, texture, and consistency.

-No device?
+No Device?

-Don't let that stop you.
-Sans electricity or a food processor, hummus can be made entirely by hand.
-That's how it was done in the 'olden times,' and we can recreate that.
 Grab a small bowl and mix the tahini, lemon juice, cumin, garlic, and salt.
 In another bowl or a pestle and mortar, mash the chickpeas.
 Think of it as an opportunity to work out your aggressions, frustrations, or your biceps.
-Add the tahini mixture to the chickpeas and keep on mashing.
-Add more lemon juice or cold water until it's smooth.
-That'll get you through a blackout or that camping trip in style.

 Got hummus?
 Now what?